Don't Stop Believin' album art

 “Don’t stop believin’” isn’t advice.
 It’s a dare.

-So yeah.
-Play it at every wedding.
+So play it at every wedding.
 Scream it at closing time.
 Belt it badly at karaoke.
 I’ll be right there with you, not hitting the notes, not caring, believing anyway.